casper-network/docs-archive/technical-framework/global-state/communications.md

            new block hashes N
     output: flag indicating if the information was new

-    if at least one hash h exists in N where h is not in GBS then push (s, N) to Q
+    H <- find hashes h in N where h is not in GBS if H is not empty then
+        push (s, H) to Q
         return true
     return false